What We Offer

 In the vast majority of times, your bank deposits represent 'Sound Money'.
 And banks can use client deposits to lend out as credit, thus expanding the supply of money as trade expands while at the same time earning a return for both the bank and the depositors.
 Money in a trusted banking system is both a medium of exchange and a store of value.

-However, as paper money can be created at will by both banks and governments (via central banks), not all paper currencies have acted as a store of value - think of the German Reichsmark after WW1 and, more recently, the Argentinian peso and the Zimbabwean dollar - all worthless as a store of value due to the fact that their governments spent recklessly and printed money in huge quantities to try and pay for that spending.
+However, as paper money can be created at will by both banks and governments (via central banks), not all paper currencies have acted as a store of value; think of the German Reichsmark after WW1 and, more recently, the Argentinian peso and the Zimbabwean dollar - all worthless as a store of value due to the fact that their governments spent recklessly and printed money in huge quantities to try and pay for that spending.

 Under Aristotle's rules, gold ticks all five boxes; it is durable, divisible, convenient, consistent and has use value in and of itself.
-Gold is a medium of exchange that operates outside the banking system.
+Gold is a medium of exchange that operates outside the banking system for thousands of years.
 When you lodge your savings with a bank you get an I.O.U. in return.
 You are dependent on the bank making good on that I.O.U.
 Not so with gold!
 When you accept gold in settlement of a trade you have an asset whose value is not dependent on a third party.